mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.

-If you do not have the RFID or you can't charge, it is actually possible to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).
+If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, it is actually possible to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).

 # Latvia

-[CSDD](https://www.csdd.lv/en/) is a national road mainaining authority that also owns chargers.
+[CSDD](https://www.csdd.lv/en/) is a national road maintenance authority that also owns chargers.
 You may either register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) to charge, or actually use the IONITY app to charge at all